Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 I grew up on chicken cacciatore; my grandma cooked it for Sunday lunch most weeks.
 So its flavor’s still ingrained in my memory more than any other dish.

-You can serve it on pasta, rice, or with flatbread and a side of greens.
-This is an excellent make-ahead recipe as it keeps well for a few days.
+Finally, you can serve it with pasta, basmati rice, flatbread, focaccia, and greens.
+This is an excellent make-ahead recipe, as it lasts a few days.

 Tofu